reactor/reactor-core/README.md

 ## Processors

-A Reactive Stream Processor is a stateful asynchronous boundary that can support 1 or N Subscribers.
-In Reactor, the main processor implementations are message relays using "thread stealing" (EmitterProcessor) or dedicated threads (TopicProcessor and WorkQueueProcessor).
-They also use bounded and replayable buffers, aka RingBuffer, that are optimized for low latency message passing.
+The 3 main processor implementations are message relays using "thread stealing" (EmitterProcessor) or dedicated threads (TopicProcessor and WorkQueueProcessor).
+They also use bounded and replayable buffers, aka RingBuffers, that are optimized for low latency message passing.

 ### Sync Pub-Sub : EmitterProcessor

 A signal broadcaster that will safely handle asynchronous boundaries between N Subscribers (asynchronous or not) and a parent producer.
-Since it uses a RingBuffer, it can offer an history capability for late Subscribers.

 ```java
 EmitterProcessor<Integer> emitter = EmitterProcessor.create();